 Aside from music, Macayla takes great joy in her faith, family, friends, Reese’s, chips and salsa, and large bodies of water.
 Macayla officially joined the Harmony Garden Music Therapy team in 2018 and is excited to be back at HGMTS to continue her journey as a music therapist.

-Kara Rider, MT-BC grew up in Jackson, Michigan and attended both Parkside Middle School and Jackson High School.
+Kara Lewis, MT-BC grew up in Jackson, Michigan and attended both Parkside Middle School and Jackson High School.
 She began piano lessons at a young age and was involved in choir and band throughout school.
 During Kara’s 7th grade choir class, she was first introduced to the career of music therapy, and knew from that moment that she wanted to pursue music therapy as a career.

 Kara received her degree in music therapy from Nazareth College of Rochester in 2017.
 During this time, she studied trombone and participated in orchestra, wind ensemble, and brass choir, and also worked as a student ambassador for the music therapy program.
 After graduation, Kara completed a 6-month internship at Golisano Children’s Hospital in Rochester, NY.
 At the hospital, she worked in various pediatric departments including general inpatient units, hematology/oncology, cardiac, pediatric intensive care, and with people struggling with eating disorders.